dmunger27/Movies_Plots_Analysis/README.md

 # Final Project Objective

-Building a machine learning based application that can classify the genre of any movie based on a summary/synopsis of a movie.
+Build a machine learning based application that can classify the genre of any movie based on a summary/synopsis of a movie.
 The goal is to build a highly-accurate classification model that will be able to classify a plot summary into five distinct categories: animation, action, comedy, documentary, and drama.
 Lastly, build a topic model to fully understand the structure of a plot summary for more insights for each word.

 # Data set Description